benbotto/ProcessManipulator/README.md

 ##### Malloc
 Use this function to allocate memory in the arbitrary process.
 It is the user's responsobility to clean the memory up using the `Free` method.
 This method takes a single parameter:

-- `const unsigned& numBytes` The number of bytes to allocate in the foreign process.
+- `unsigned numBytes` The number of bytes to allocate in the foreign process.

 The method returns the address of the allocated memory in the foreign process's address space.
 The memory is given read and write priveleges (`PAGE_READWRITE`).
 If a failure occurs, a `ProcessManipulatorException` is raised with a description of the error.